remix-run/remix/docs/tutorials/jokes.md

 <docs-info>Did you notice in my example that we're `throw`ing a `Response`?!</docs-info>

 In my example, I created a `requireUserId` which will throw a `redirect`.
-Remember that's a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
+Remember `redirect` is a utility function that returns a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
 Remix will catch that thrown response and send it back to the client.
 It's a great way to "exit early" in abstractions like this so users of our `requireUserId` function can just assume that the return will always give us the `userId` and don't need to worry about what happens if there isn't a `userId` because the response is thrown which stops their code execution!

 We'll cover this more in the error handling sections later.

+You may also notice that our solution makes use of the `login` route's `redirectTo` feature we had earlier.

 💿 Now update `app/routes/jokes/new.tsx` to use that function to get the userId and pass it to the `prisma.joke.create` call.